IEEE-USA Congressional Fellowships

 STIPEND & TRAVEL

-Fellows receive a stipend of either $65,000 (for those fellows who possess both the required degrees and work experience), or $55,000 (for Post Docs and new PhDs just entering the workforce).
-PhDs with significant work experience - as determined by the Government Fellows Committee - will receive the higher stipend of $65,000.
-The Government Fellows Committee has the discretion to determine which stipend a fellow will receive based upon an applicant's experience.
+Fellows receive a stipend of either $75,000 (for those fellows who possess both the required degrees and work experience), or $65,000 (for Post Docs and new PhDs just entering the workforce).
+Stpends are non-negotiable and the Government Fellows Committee retains sole discretion to determine which stipend a fellow will receive based upon an applicant's experience and education.
 For more details, please review the Policies and Procedures.

 IEEE-USA provides an additional supplementary